ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 ## About the Challenge

-We're using GraphQL here, so thats gonna be the way your going to receive the data(sounds good, right?).
+We're using GraphQL here, so that's gonna be the way you're going to receive the data (sounds good, right?).

 ### What you should develop?
-Its simple.
+It's simple.
 The user needs to type an address inside a field and be redirected to a products list page.
 So your job as a front-end engineer will be to create 2 simple screens consuming and sending data to our API.

-You can check out a flux sample at: https://www.ze.delivery/ (our production env)
+You can check out an example of this flow at: https://ze.delivery/ (our production env)

 We're using GraphQL (give a look to https://www.graphql.com/guides/)